haopeng-nlp/haopeng-nlp.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will give a talk at the <a href="https://c3dti.ai/workshops/generative-ai/" style="text-decoration:none">Generative AI Workshop</a> at <a href="https://www.ncsa.illinois.edu/" style="text-decoration:none">NCSA</a>.
+I gave a talk at the <a href="https://c3dti.ai/workshops/generative-ai/" style="text-decoration:none">Generative AI Workshop</a> at <a href="https://www.ncsa.illinois.edu/" style="text-decoration:none">NCSA</a>.